 56 Pages Posted: 28 Mar 2018 Last revised: 17 Jun 2021

-We use the SEC Tick Size Pilot Program to show that stock liquidity reduces the cost of bank loans.
-Treated firms experience a 52 basis point increase in the cost of borrowing during the Tick Size Pilot Program; an effect that reverses when the program ends.
+We examine how liquidity in the equity market affects bank lending costs.
+An exogenous decrease in liquidity during the SEC Tick Size Pilot Program raises corporate bank borrowing costs; an effect that reverses when the program ends.
 We find similar results in a broad panel of firms using both retail and institutional measures of liquidity.
 We identify three non-mutually exclusive channels driving this effect.
-Liquidity increases the informativeness of prices, enhances external monitoring of the borrower by blockholders, and weakens the holdup problem in relationship banking.
-Finally, we show that firms respond to lower borrowing costs by using more bank credit.
+Liquidity increases the price informativeness, enhances external monitoring by blockholders, and weakens the holdup problem in relationship banking.
+Finally, consistent with our channels we show that firms obtain larger loans with fewer covenant and collateral requirements.

 Keywords: liquidity, syndicated loans, spillovers, stock price informativeness, blockholders, holdup problem

 Suggested Citation: Suggested Citation